-PREMLEVX shows whether OOPPREM was the full premium or part of it.
+PREMLEVX shows whether the amount reflected in OOPPREM was the full premium or part of it.
 The PREMLEVL (HX660 or OE170) question is asked in all rounds for insurance obtained through other groups, insurance companies, insurance agents, HMOs, State Exchanges, or other private sources, but not insurance obtained through a current or former employer, union, school, or unknown source.
-Note that the premium amount is not collected in Rounds 2, 4, and 5.
+Note that the premium amount is not collected in Rounds 2, 4, and 6.